 Once outside the shop, Leo saw the man across the street.
 “Hey!
 You forgot your coffee!”
 Without looking, Leo began to run across the street towards Coffee-to-Go, trying to get his attention.
 He never saw the car before it hit.

-When Leo began to regain consciousness, the first thing that he became aware of was an incessant beep.
+When Leo regained consciousness, the first thing that he became aware of was an incessant beep.
 Next came the sickening smell of hospital disinfectant.
 His mouth felt dry, and when he tried to swallow, he realized there was something down his throat.
 The fog in his senses seemed to lift almost instantly as his heart rate increased while a growing sense of panic rose in his chest.

 Immediately, Leo tried to rise from the bed he was in, but he found he couldn’t.
 That’s when he opened his eyes fully and saw that he was in traction, his one arm and both legs were raised and in casts.
 The beeping of the machine increased as his heart started to flutter in his chest.
 Between the rising panic and whatever was in his throat, he struggled to breathe.